-Have you ever tried to debug your code by typing in puts statements and hoping they’d eventually show up where they should?
-You know what I mean - you type:
+Have you ever tried to debug your Ruby code by typing in print statements and hoping they’d eventually show up where they should?
+You know what I mean - you type puts “This worked!" into the code and then run it in the terminal, only to have nothing show up.

-into the code and then run it in the terminal, only to have nothing show up.
-Or maybe you’ve heard of the fancy debugging tools available to Rubyists but have been afraid to try them.
+Or maybe you’ve heard of the fancy debugging tools available to Ruby developers but have been afraid to try them.
 So instead you go for the spaghetti method of debugging: throw code at your text editor and see what sticks.
-Problem is, this method doesn’t guarantee a solution.
+The problem is that this method doesn’t guarantee a solution.

 So what are the tools out there?
 While there are many choices, today we’re going to pry into one of the great tools every Rubyist should know how to use - Pry.
 We’ll learn how it works and why it’s important.